Home » Anatomy » Upper Extremity Muscles » Shoulder Muscles » Rotator Cuff Muscles » Infraspinatus – Functional Anatomy

 Attachment Details

-• The inferior belly originates from the caudal border of the scapula and inserts with the tendon of the teres minor.
+• The inferior belly originates from the caudal border of the scapula and inserts with the tendon of the teres minor and, according to some studies, the tendon of the supraspinatus.

 Rotator Cuff Involvement